NON-PROFIT, LIBERTARIAN ENGLISH LANGUAGE COURSE AND GUIDE TO BRITISH CULTURE

 SOPHIE: Where have you been?

-GIOVANNI: A transvestite robbed me and stole my wallet.
+GIOVANNI: A pickpocket robbed me and stole my wallet.
 I’ve been back to the police station to report the theft.

 SOPHIE: What did the police say?